This is writing, as I think of it. Subjects covered will range from plot aspects to characterization, writing craft to simply surviving as a writer.

-Section 15 deals with the various points of view a story gets written from, and which ones sacrifices the reader being drawn deep into the story in order to have a bigger scope.
+Section 15 deals with the various points of view a story can be written from, and which ones sacrifice the reader being drawn deep into the story in order to have a bigger scope.

 Section 16 deals with voice and style, which is the filter through which the reader experiences the story.
 If Voice is done correctly, it can in fact go miles towards a reader getting to know the PoV character.

 Sections 23 and 24 will deal with worldbuilding and internal logic respectively.
 Worldbuilding is important, as it helps the reader understand the characters and the reasons why things happen.
 Internal logic is the third pillar that makes tension possible.
 In fact, no story can truly stand without it.

 Part 1 will then close with Section 25: Pacing, the fourth pillar to tension.
 Since Pacing is also a craft aspect, I will discuss it in deeper detail in Part 2.

 As always, thank you all for being so wonderfully supportive.
 Today, 100 Things has had over 5000 reads and over 200 votes.
 Please do keep them coming!

 100 Things You Should Know About Writing (Part 1)Non-Fiction